-SELECT \ FROM NESTED\TABLE;
+SELECT FROM NESTED TABLE;

 Of course, Rocket can flatten a nested relational database (for example, when necessary to provide data to be stored in a 1NF database).
 To do so, the UNNEST clause of the SQL SELECT statement is used.
-The following SQL statement populates the Order Customer table shown in Figure 5.

-INSERT INTO ORDER\CUSTOMER (CUST\#, ORDER\#) SELECT CUST#, ORDER\# FROM NESTED\TABLE UNNEST ORDER\#);
+INSERT INTO ORDER_CUSTOMER (CUST#, ORDER#) SELECT CUST#, ORDER# FROM NESTED_TABLE UNNEST ORDER#);